DmnkStr/PSFBlender/README.md

 # BlenderCreateFolderStructure
-Simple addon to create a folder structure in Blender.
+Simple Add-on to create a folder structure in Blender.

 ### Installation
 1. Download BlenderCreateFolderStructure.py